bger-dhoward/Excel-lent-Skills-Presentation/README.md

  - I like to play with the report layout to view the pivot table in different ways.
  - Design - layout - report layout
  - I prefer tabular form, and use the pivot table styles to add hierarchy to the table designs

+## Importing data from other files
+ - Data tab -> Get Data -> from File
+ - Allows options for maintaining data formatting when importing from CSV or other text file.
+   - Revit exported data
+   - Exports from other programs

 ## Excel on Teams / Sharepoint